- What is inclusion in education?

 - all students known and valued as full members of the school community, developing meaningfulsocial relationships with peers and able to participate in all aspects of the life of the school.

-- students only being allowed to participate in the class if they are “keeping up”academically – this includes:
+- students only being allowed to participate in the general education classroom if they are “keeping up”– this includes:

 - frequent “pull-outs”;